Pauwlo/Bro/Install/README.md

 Download the latest version of [mpv](https://sourceforge.net/projects/mpv-player-windows/files/latest/download).

-Extract the two files in a new `Progrma Files\mpv` folder.
+Extract the two files in a new `Program Files\mpv` folder.

 Run `updater.bat` as administrator.